The1stMartian/nextflow_rnaseq_pipeline/README.md

 # Prerequisites
 1) Linux or WSL.
 It is expected that this pipeline will be executed in a linux environment.
 2) Python3 and Java (for FastQC)
-- apt-install python3
+- Install with: "apt-install python3"
 3) The RNA-STAR aligner should be installed.
-This can be done using the following commands in Ubuntu:
+This can be done using the following commands in Ubuntu:<br>
-- apt-get update
+"     apt-get update"<br>
-- apt-install RNA-STAR
+"     apt-install RNA-STAR"<br>
-- For more information, see the  [STAR manual].(https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf).
+     <i>For more information, see the  [STAR manual](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf).</i>
-4) An RNA-STAR reference genome (see the STAR manual for commands).
-This requires you to have a fasta formatted genome file and (optionally) an annotations file (e.g. a .gtf file). <b>It is highly beneficial to include the GTF annotation file as this will allow STAR to tally read counts while doing the alignmenment.</b> Place the output STAR genome files in a folder named "genomefiles".
+4) An RNA-STAR reference genome (see the STAR manual for commands).<br>This requires you to have a fasta formatted genome file and (optionally) an annotations file (e.g. a .gtf file). <b>It is highly beneficial to include the GTF annotation file as this will allow STAR to tally read counts while doing the alignmenment.</b> Place the output STAR genome files in a folder named "genomefiles".
 5) For rDNA quality control mapping, an rRNA (or tRNA, etc.) fasta sequence and Bowtie2 are required.
-Bowtie2 can be installed with:
+Bowtie2 can be installed with:<br>
-- apt-get update
+"apt-get update"<br>
-- apt-install bowtie2
+"apt-install bowtie2"<br>
-- Follow the instructions for installing a bowtie genome. e.g. bowtie2-build <path/to/genome.fa> <genomeName>.
+Follow the instructions for installing a bowtie genome. e.g. "bowtie2-build path/to/genome.fa yourGenomeName".
 Move the output genome files to the "genomefiles" folder.

 # Setup